Bayesian modelling and computation utilising directed cycles in multiple network data: Overview of the SNF model

 The formulation of the Auxiliary Variable Method in the case of the SNF model involves the simulation of a set of auxiliary variables $\mathcal{G}^{*}$, defined on the same state space as the network data $\{\mathcal{G}_{i}\}_{i=1}^{N}$. \cite{lunagomez2020modeling} exploit the probabilistic mechanism of the CER model to specify the conditional density $f(A_{\mathcal{G}^{*}_{1}}, \ldots,A_{\mathcal{G}^{*}_{N}} \mid \{\mathcal{G}_{i}\}_{i=1}^{N},A_{\mathcal{G}^{m}}, \tilde{\alpha})$ of the auxiliary network variables $\mathcal{G}^{*}_{1}, \ldots,\mathcal{G}^{*}_{N}$.
 Thence, in each iteration of the MH algorithm a new state of both the model parameters and the auxiliary network variables will be proposed, with the latter sampled from a proposal distribution that has the same functional form as the likelihood.
 Under this formulation, the normalising constants cancel in the MH ratio.
 For a more detailed description of this MH algorithm see \cite{lunagomez2020modeling}.

-A main challenge in implementing the Auxiliary Variable Method for the SNF model is the slow mixing of the chain for $\gamma$.
-In Supplementary material Section 2 we illustrate this in a relevant setting.
-Notably, we see a very low acceptance rate and thus poor mixing.
+A main challenge in implementing the Auxiliary Variable Method for the SNF model is the slow mixing of the chain for $\gamma$, \am{as seen in Figure \ref{is_trac2} in Section \ref{sec53}.} Notably, we see a very low acceptance rate and thus poor mixing.
 Depending on the distance metric choice, this issue is apparent even for small network sizes.

 The occurrence of this phenomenon can be attributed to the discrepancy between the likelihood, the SNF model, and the choice of auxiliary density, the CER model.
 Depending on the choice of the distance metric for the SNF model, this discrepancy can increase leading to a bad mixing or, in some cases, the chain not exploring the state space at all.